csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 it needs to store the result back to memory.
 This does not happen instantaneously, so in practice computational speed is determined not only by the pure computing power of a CPU, but also by how fast the CPU can access the memory.
-Different applications have different ratio of floating operations per memory access.
+Different applications have a different ratio of floating operations per memory access.
 In some cases the same number is used in multiple computations *e.g.* when calculating both `2.1 + 4.3` and `2.1 + 5.3`.
 If the speed of